 If this were my boat, I would eliminate the snap-in carpet and put the table on two recessed tracks in the sole so I could easily move the table by myself.
 With those two changes, doing daily fluid checks and engine room inspection will be painless.

 Our test boat was powered by a 425-hp Cummins QSB 5.9L HO diesel.
 There was enough room all around the engine to check for leaks and perform minor maintenance, short of oil changes.
-Cummins doesn't build their engines with the ancillary items able to be switched from one side to the other, and in the Swift 34 the oil filter was largely inaccessible.
-I'd like a remote oil change system to be added to the options list, but you'd still have to change the filter.
+Cummins doesn't build their engines with the ancillary items able to be switched from one side to the other, and in the Swift Trawler 34 the oil filter was largely inaccessible.
+I'd like a remote oil change system to be added to the options list, but the filter would still have to be changed.

 The engine was mounted on vibration absorbing mounts well secured to the stringers.
 I was happy to see two fixed automatic discharge fire extinguishers in the forward corners of the engine compartment.
 The stainless steel driveshaft passed through a dripless shaft seal as opposed to a stuffing box.

 Looking at the engine room hatch I noticed 3/4" (1.9 cm) marine grade plywood with 1-1/2" (3.8 cm) of foam sound protection all around.
 I had concerns that this still would not be enough sound protection for the main salon, but as it turned out it did a very effective job, indeed.
 With the engine idling I measured sound levels in the low 60 dBA range, and while cruising we were having a simple conversation with no shouting.
 At 15 knots I recorded only 78 dBA in the salon.

 If there is concern about having engine noise in the salon, relax, as Beneteau has figured out how to absorb the noise.
 The sound numbers we recorded were about the lowest we have ever measured on this type boat.